John McWilliam

-John David McWilliam (16 May 1941 – 14 November 2009) was a British Labour Party politician who served as Member of Parliament (MP) for Blaydon from 1979 until he stood down at the 2005 general election.
+John David McWilliam (16 May 1941 – 14 November 2009) was a British Labour politician who served as Member of Parliament (MP) for Blaydon from 1979 until he stood down at the 2005 general election.

 Early life

 Born in Grangemouth, the son of Alexander McWilliam, a post office engineer, he went to Leith Academy.
 He later attended evening classes as a Post Office Telephones Youth in Training at Heriot-Watt Technical College and Napier College of Science and Technology.